ZJLAB-AMMI/DeMix/README.md

-# SnapMix: Semantically Proportional Mixing for Augmenting Fine-grained Data (AAAI 2021)
+# Detection Transformer can be Used as a Data Augmenter

-PyTorch implementation of SnapMix | [paper](https://arxiv.org/abs/2012.04846)
+PyTorch implementation of DeMix | [paper](https:xxx)

 ## Method Overview